rohanmahy/ietf-drafts/mahy-mls-content-neg/draft-mahy-mls-content-neg.md

 %%%

 .# Abstract

+This document describes a default mechanism for the advertisement of content types and content type capabilities inside the Message Layer Security (MLS).
+It defines two new extensions and a minimal framing format.

 This document describes a default mechanism for the negotiation of content inside an MLS group.
 It defines two new extensions to the MLS (Messaging Layer Security)